umhau/umhau.github.io/_posts/2021-9-16-expand-raid-additional-disk.md

 sudo parted /dev/$new_disk set 1 raid on & sync

 # verify the formatting
-parted /dev/$new_disk
+parted /dev/$new_disk print

-# zero the superblock - this is overkill, since they're freshly made
-sudo mdadm --zero-superblock /dev/$new_disk
 ```

 That last command won't hurt, but it's only really used when the disk is being recycled from use in a previous RAID device.

-The disk is ready for use!
+The disk is ready to be added to the array!

 ## add the disk to the RAID array as a spare